sweetkane/artscii/README.md

 # 🖼️ artscii
 This tool uses AI to generate ascii art from a given prompt.
 ![Screenshot 2024-03-13 at 5 06 36 PM](https://github.com/sweetkane/artscii/assets/71854758/451a3c17-ab7c-4421-8dd3-a52cb007abd0)

+## Overview

+Artscii is a simple command line tool that:
+1. Makes a call to [OpenAI's image generation API](https://platform.openai.com/docs/api-reference/images)
+2. Converts the image to ascii using [ascii-image-converter](https://github.com/TheZoraiz/ascii-image-converter)
+3. Outputs the ascii art to the command line

 ## Installation
 ### Homebrew
 To install artscii with Homebrew, run: